 Aquatic Life Toxicity.
 Many chemicals at relatively low concentrations can be toxic to certain forms of aquatic life.
-The standard procedure that has evolved for evaluating this situation is through laboratory-based toxicity tests using the US EPA (2002b,c,d) three species: fathead minnow larvae, the zooplankton Ceriodaphnia and the alga Selenastrum.
+The standard procedure that has evolved for evaluating this situation is through laboratory-based toxicity tests using the US EPA (2002b,c) three freshwater species: fathead minnow larvae, the zooplankton Ceriodaphnia and the alga Selenastrum.
 All dust suppressants should be tested for their aquatic life toxicity using these three species at concentrations of the dust suppressant which are representative of worst-case conditions that could occur in the environment.
-For situations where the runoff from areas that have received dust suppressants is to marine waters, the US EPA/US COE (1991) aquatic life toxicity testing procedures should be used.
+For situations where the runoff from areas that have received dust suppressants is to marine waters, the US EPA (2002c,d) aquatic life toxicity testing procedures should be used, as well as additional procedures described in US EPA/US COE (1991).
 Both acute and chronic toxicity should be evaluated.
-Since it is not possible to reliably measure under laboratory conditions low levels of toxicity that can occur in the environment, for information for which the US EPA has developed water quality criteria, the California Toxics Rule (US EPA, 2000) or the US EPA's (2002a) recent update of water quality criteria should be examined for the presence of chemicals at concentrations above the criterion values.
+Since it is not possible to reliably measure under laboratory conditions low levels of toxicity that can occur in the environment, for information for which the US EPA has developed water quality criteria, the US EPA's (2002a) recent update of water quality criteria should be examined for the presence of chemicals at concentrations above the criterion values.
 Exceedance of the criterion value for those chemicals that are potentially toxic to aquatic life is presumptive toxicity which must be regulated as toxicity.

-It should be understood that there are many factors that tend to cause potentially toxic chemicals to be nontoxic.
-Therefore, the manufacturer/user of a dust suppressant which contains chemicals for which there are water quality criteria of potential concern with respect to causing toxicity may wish to conduct the necessary studies to determine whether the use of a particular dust suppressant in a certain situation leads to aquatic life toxicity.
+There are many factors that tend to cause potentially toxic chemicals to be nontoxic.
+Therefore, the manufacturer/user of a dust suppressant that contains chemicals for which there are water quality criteria of potential concern with respect to causing toxicity may wish to conduct the necessary studies to determine whether the use of a particular dust suppressant in a certain situation leads to aquatic life toxicity.
 If no toxicity is found, there is justification for site-specific objectives for the dust suppressant chemicals.
-Additional information on this issue has been provided by Lee and Jones-Lee (2002a).
+Additional information on this issue has been provided by Lee and Jones-Lee (2002b).